isomerpages/moe-ast-moehc/_school-histories/Schools/Queenstown Secondary School.md

 #### **School History**
 Queenstown Secondary School was founded in 1956 as Queenstown Secondary Technical School, an all-boys technical school.
 It operated from the premises of Jalan Eunos School.
 In January 1957, the school moved to its current premises at Strathmore Avenue.

 In 1965, the school began offering pre-university classes to meet the educational needs and this lasted for 29 years until 1994.
-Queenstown Secondary produced its first Yang Di-Pertuan Negara Scholarship recipient (now known as the President Scholarship), Mr Ang Hock Chye.
-In 1966, Mr Lee Yock Suan became the second Queenstownian to be awarded the President’s Scholarship.
-He was later appointed a minister and served in several ministries from 1983 to 2004.
+Queenstown Secondary produced its first Yang Di-Pertuan Negara Scholarship recipient (now known as the President Scholarship), Mr Ang Hock Chye.&nbsp;In 1966, Mr Lee Yock Suan became the second Queenstownian to be awarded the President’s Scholarship. &nbsp;He was later appointed a minister and served in several ministries from 1983 to 2004.

 In 1971, the school became co-educational.
 Keeping up with the times, the school was renamed as Queenstown Secondary School in 1993.
 In December that year, the school moved to a temporary site at 369 Commonwealth Avenue, and returned to its current premises at Strathmore Avenue in June 1997.
 It became single-session.
 The new school building and the QUEST Museum were officially opened on 9 July 1999.